BreakDimbo/cmx_bot/README.md

 Intelbot is a bot which collects and analyzes the toots.
 It will show the following items daily and weekly
 * keywords of top five
-* total toots in local timeline
+* total count of toots in local timeline
 * total count of users who tooted in local timeline
 * the top 3 users who like toot most in local timeline
 * the top 1 user who like toot most in home